walter-a-jablonowski/sys-2/ai.md

     - ,,,

 For apartments, also let me use the smartphones cam to add images that are saved in /data/apartments/files/FILES_ID/.

-Use bootstrap 5.3 and be sure that it looks good on smartphones.

 Indent all codes with 2 spaces, put the { on the next line and use Symfony yml.